-2.7.2.4 LED:
+2.2.2.4 LED:

 Light emitting diode (LED) lighting is emerging as a popular method for providing light to indoor plants.
-LED lighting is even more energy efficient than fluorescent lighting and emits even less heat.
+LED lighting is more energy efficient than fluorescent lighting and emits less heat.
 They can last up to 50,000 hours versus the 10,000 hours expected from fluorescent systems.
 LED lighting can emit various combinations of spectral outputs, making it a highly versatile option.
 LED lighting is becoming more widely available, but maintains a higher initial cost compared to other lighting options (Mills, 2016).

-2.7.2.5 HID:
+2.2.2.5 HID:

 High energy discharge (HID) lighting is a commonly used lighting form for more sophisticated indoor plant growing operations.
 HID lighting delivers a suitable spectral output for indoor plant growth.
 They generate more heat than their LED and fluorescent counterparts.
 They also cost more, with prices ranging from approximately \$250-\$500 for appropriate fixtures.
-Furthermore, the light generated by HID lighting may prove disruptive in a classroom environment.
-However, the lighting schedule could be adjusted to avoid impacting classroom activities (Anderson, 2004).
+Furthermore, the light generated by HID lighting may prove disruptive in a classroom environment because they are very bright (Anderson, 2004).

-2.7.3 Soil
+2.2.3 Soil

-2.7.3.1 Organic Matter
+2.2.3.1 Organic Matter